17122016/ToDoList/README.md

 ## Contributions
 Contributions are welcome!
 If you have suggestions for improvements, please open an issue or submit a pull request.

-Fork the repository.
+-Fork the repository.
-Create your feature branch: git checkout -b feature/your-feature-name Commit your changes: git commit -m 'Add some feature' Push to the branch: git push origin feature/your-feature-name Open a pull request.
+-Create your feature branch: git checkout -b feature/your-feature-name -Commit your changes: git commit -m 'Add some feature' -Push to the branch: git push origin feature/your-feature-name -Open a pull request.

 ## Acknowledegements
-Icons by iconfinder.com
+-Icons by iconfinder.com
-Background by unsplash.com
+-Background by unsplash.com